IntuitDeveloper/PythonV3InvoiceSampleApp/README.md

 #### Configure this app
 1. Install ngrok and launch ngrok with command `ngrok http 8000`
-2. Copy the https url you get from the ngrok server after it launches and paste in app's Webhooks tab in field `Endpoint URL`, select entities and click Save.
+2. Copy the https url you get from the ngrok server after it launche, paste it in app's Webhooks tab to field `Endpoint URL`, select entities and click Save.
-3. Copy the webhooks verifier in [settings.py](mysite/settings.py)
+3. Copy the webhooks verifier after clicking Save and paste it in [settings.py](mysite/settings.py)
-Note: For now `webhooks_subscribed_entities` are saved for Customer and Term.
+Note: For now, `webhooks_subscribed_entities` is saved for Customer and Term.
 It will need to be updated for other subscribed entities.

-After the subscribed entities are edited, you should see the post from Intuit's servers on the terminal.
+After the subscribed entities are edited from the customer's point of view in sandbox company, you should see the post from Intuit's servers on the terminal.